Skip to Main Content

 Where to find mental health help

-When it comes to finding help for your mental health, there are plenty of resources that you can use.
-Here are a few reputable mental health organizations and how they can help:
+When it comes to finding help for your mental health, there are many resources that you can use.

 Coping with the impact of long-term stress caused by your student loan debt isn’t something you should do alone.
 Whether you seek help through your lender, a certified financial planner or professional counselor, remember that student loan debt is nothing to be ashamed of, and every step you take toward paying it down is a step in the right direction.